 Pu Si Lung

 Located at the height of over 3000m in Lao Cai Province, Pu Si Lung is the highest peak of the border between Vietnam and China.
-This wild, pristine and mysterious mountain is a go-to destination of many adventure enthusiasts.
+This wild, pristine and mysterious mountain is a go-to destination for many adventure enthusiasts.

-In addition to the breathtaking trails, Pu Si Lung turns out to be home to wild nature with many wild animals such as monkeys, bears, squirrels or tigers.
+In addition to the breathtaking trails, Pu Si Lung turns out to be home to wild nature with many wild animals such as monkeys, bears, squirrels and tigers.
 The trekking is quite challenging for its length and difficulties but it’s worth.
 The harmonious singing of birds along the trails and the grandeur of nature will wash out all your journey fatigue.

 Note: To explore this mountain, you must apply for permission from Lai Chau Military Staff Committee.